Harsprånget hydroelectric power station

 Harsprånget is a hydroelectric power station located on the Lule River in northern Sweden, just downstream of Porjus.

-With a power of 977 MW, it's the largest hydroelectric power station in Sweden, and also the fourth largest in the Nordic countries.
+With a nameplate capacity of 811 MW, it is the largest hydroelectric power station in Sweden, and also among the largest in the Nordic countries.
 The name means "Hare Run" in Swedish.
-This was also the name of the mighty rapids there, and the name was related to the sharp turns in the rapids, a little similar to the ones a hare does when fleeing.
-Normal year production is around 2131 GWh.
-Total fall height is around 107 m.
+This was also the name of the now usually dry waterfall located downstream of the dam.
+Annual production is around 2131 GWh.
+Total hydraulic head is around 107 m.

 History

 Construction of the station started in 1918.
 However, recession after World War I cancelled the construction, which was not started again before 1945.
-It was opened in 1951, then with a power of 330 MW.
-In 1980, two new turbines were installed which increased the max power to 945 MW.
-The rated power was later increased further.
+It was opened in 1951, then with a nameplate capacity of 330 MW.
+In 1980, two new turbines were installed which increased the nameplate capacity to 945 MW.
+The rated power was later increased further to 977 MW.

+Unit 3 has since then been idled, but will be returned to service after an extensive refurbishment, including a turbine and generator replacement.